XIRR Excel Function

 Applications

-The XIRR in excel is applicable in any investment portfolio having multiple cash flows over a period of time.
-Some of them include Mutual fund SIP, money back plans, PPF, EPF, etc. Sometimes you may want to see your returns on the investments you made in the share market over the last 10 years.
-The XIRR Excel can also be used in a combination of several investments made at different places to calculate the overall rate of return.
+The XIRR in Excel applies to any investment portfolio with multiple cash flows over time.
+Some include Mutual fund SIP, money back plans, PPF, EPF, etc. Sometimes you may want to see your returns on your investments in the share market over the last 10 years.
+We can also use the XIRR Excel to combine several investments made at different places to calculate the overall rate of return.

 Things to Remember

-- There should be cash outflow and inflow.
-If either one is missing, the XIRR function will return the #NUM! error.
+• There should be cash outflow and inflow.
+If either is missing, the XIRR function will return the #NUM!
+Error.